Site icon Circuit Ideas for You

 Simple Phase Shift Oscillator Circuit using a Single Transistor

-These waves can be smooth and curvy or choppy.
+These waves can be rough or smooth and curved.

 Circuit Working: